-As a consequence, university administrators can comply with the law simply by avoiding the specific tools that this Court has condemned, and by declaring that their use of race is part of a "holistic" process of evaluation.
+As a consequence, university administrators can seemingly comply with the law simply by avoiding the specific tools that this Court has condemned, and by declaring that their use of race is part of a "holistic" process of evaluation.
 Since there is no way for anyone outside the process ever to assess that declaration, strict scrutiny devolves into a simplistic scrutiny of the admissions' officers ability to place the correct labels on their process.
 No evaluation is made of whether the preferences are small or large, and what consequences that might have for the academic performance of the students.
-As shown in the next section, there is increasing evidence that the extent of the preferences is having deleterious, rather than salubrious, effects on the education process.